softwarewithcode/casino/README.md

 ## About <br>
 This repository contains modularized building blocks for a simple virtual casino and includes Blackjack and Texas Hold'em No Limit games. <br>
-Latest dev branch is roulette, including common structure changes.
+Latest dev branch is roulette, including common structure changes. <br>
 ### Documentation
 /utils/documentation